google/brain-tokyo-workshop/WANNRelease/README.md

 * [prettyNEAT](prettyNEAT): A general implementation of the NEAT algorithm -- used as an inspiration and departure point for WANNs.
 Performs simultaneous weight and topology optimization.
 If you want to do your own unrelated neuroevolution experiments with numpy and OpenAI Gym this is the code for you.

-* [prettyNEAT_WANN](prettyNEAT_WANN): WANNs implemented as a fork of prettyNEAT -- inherits methods and structures from prettyNEAT.
+* [prettyNeatWann](prettyNeatWann): WANNs implemented as a fork of prettyNEAT -- inherits methods and structures from prettyNEAT.
 If you want to heavily modify or do extensive experiments with WANNs this is the code for you.

-* [WANN_tool](WANN_tool): If you want to fine tune the weights of an existing WANN and test their performance over many trials, this is the code for you.
+* [WANNTool](WANNTool): If you want to fine tune the weights of an existing WANN and test their performance over many trials, this is the code for you.

 ---